anegg0/doc.palm.readthedocs/docs/HowTo/Develop-For-Palm.md

 ### End users

-When developing for Palm, you may need to get end users set up and connected to the Palm network.
-Because Palm is a relatively new network, it may not be supported out-of-the-box across all wallet providers.
+You may need to get end users set up and connected to the Palm network when developing for Palm Because Palm is a relatively new network, it may not be supported out-of-the-box across all wallet providers.

 To be able to transact on the Palm network, users may need to: